mcognetta/mcognetta.github.io/posts/hacktoberfest-2021.md

  0.5292893814821844
 ```

-The zeros could be dropped (`dropzeros!`) afterwards, but it seems better to just avoid allocating them at all.
+The zeros can be dropped (`dropzeros!`) afterwards, but it seems better to just avoid allocating them at all.

 I implemented this only for the `Diagonal` type, to get more comfortable with the `SparseMatrixCSC` [format](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)) (a post about this is in the draft stage), and to make sure that this was a wanted change before diving in to the other structured matrix types. `Diagonal` has a very amenable structure for quickly constructing a `SparseMatrixCSC` without allocating zeros, as there can be at most one non-zero value in each column, so the column pointers and row values can be easily computed.